scheuerell-lab/lab-meeting/2022/04-06/README.md

 * Dara was named a postdoctoral fellow in the eScience Institute!

-* First-ever SAFS community building event is this afternoon in the SAFS lobby
+* First-ever SAFS community building event is this afternoon from 4:30-6:30 in the SAFS lobby

 * Abstract submission deadline for AFS has been extended to April 20th; see info [here](https://afsannualmeeting.fisheries.org/call-for-abstracts-2/)